Raptors, also known as birds-of-prey, include eagles, falcons, hawks, owls, and sometimes carrion-eaters like vultures and buzzards.

 Lastly, we are discovering that many new fledged Steppe eagles and other raptors leave Altai to migrate thousands of miles into the Middle East and the Indian subcontinent, but fail to return the following spring.
 Along the way they are often shot by herders, poisoned, or trapped for captive falconry programs.

 What work does The Altai Project support?

-The Altai Project has been collaborating with bird experts in the Russian Raptor Research and Conservation Network (RRRCN) for over a decade and supporting their raptor conservation efforts since 2011.
+The Altai Project has been collaborating with bird experts in the Russian Raptor Research and Conservation Network (RRRCN), supporting their raptor conservation efforts since 2011.
 RRRCN experts have painstakingly surveyed thousands of kilometers of raptor habitat, marking nesting sites, proximity to utility lines and towers, raptor mortality, and other important details.
 Whenever possible, they carefully band or tag birds with GPS trackers to permit better tracking of specific individuals during dispersal and migration.

-Russian Raptors Research and Conservation Network and shares its data publicly (but at a scale that protects individual birds) in order to crowdsource visual verification of movements and verify distribution and ecological trends they observe.
+Russian Raptors Research and Conservation Network carefully tracks and verifies bird movements and verifies distribution and ecological trends.
 They collect evidence of electrocuted birds or unsecured power lines, working with government agencies to collect fines and ensure power line safety.
 They also work closely with cellular and electrical utilities to encourage them to properly equip and maintain transmission lines and towers with cheap but effective bird protection devices.